ShaunCurtis/Blazr.VSA/Documents/Weather/Result.md

 ### Output

-The result is accessed through an `Output` method.
+Resulta are accessed through an `Output` method.

 ```csharp